Project 1882

 It is often said that dogs are humans’ best friends.
 Yet dogs are still left alone for long periods of the day and are subjected to punishments.
 Humans control the lives of dogs in every possible way, which risks destroying the confidence of, and worsens the welfare of the dog.(1) There is a big difference between being scared of making mistakes because of punishments and wanting to do the right thing thanks to rewards.
 Separation anxiety among dogs has become an additional common problem when humans get a dog without being able to provide human company for the dog during working hours.(2)

 In many countries there are large numbers of homeless dogs, who are shot because of fear of rabies.
 Project 1882 works globally in order to decrease the amount of animals experiencing homelessness.
-The level of homelessness among dogs in Sweden is low because of, among other things, mandatory identity marking and registration.(5)
+The level of homelessness among dogs in Sweden is low because of, among other things, mandatory identification and registration.(5)

 1. Ziv G. (2017) The effects of using aversive training methods in dogs—A review.
 Journal of veterinary behavior 19: 50–60.